AdobeDocs/workfront-learn.en/help/workfront-dam/brand-connect-user/brand-connect-notifications.md

 ---
-title: Modify Notification Settings in Brand Connect
+title: Understand Brand Connect notifications
 description: Learn how to view in-app notifications, modify your notification settings, and create an address book in Brand Connect of [!UICONTROL Workfront DAM].
 activity: use
 feature: Digital Content and Documents